 You Store Makeup Brushes In the Bottom of Your Makeup Bag: Separate Your Tools To Keep Them From Contamination

 Your makeup bag is a grimy place: Don't subject your tools to its bacteria-filled corners.
 Instead, this brush organizer keeps your tools from contaminating each other.
-A sleek, translucent base is sturdy and blends into any surface, while rubber slips in the organizer's surface create custom-sized holders for any size tool you're using.
-This piece also doubles as a hygienic brush drying rack, when you store your tools upside-down.
+With 28 differently-sized holes, you can keep your brushes, sponges, and beauty tools all in once place.
+This piece also doubles as a hygienic brush drying rack when you store your favorites upside-down.

 You Use Pore-Clogging Coverage: Oil-Free, Medicated Foundation Treats & Conceals